 In a bid to address these issues, the RBI has decided to allow issuing banks to charge large businesses a higher MDR fee, while small businesses are charged comparatively less.

-MDR thresholds for businesses
+MDR charges and threshold for businesses

 Businesses with turnover of up to Rs.
 20 lakhs in the previous year are considered small businesses.
 Small business owners will pay a maximum MDR of 0.4% of the bill value.
 Businesses with turnover greater than Rs.
 20 lakhs in the previous year are considered medium and large businesses.
 Medium and large business owners will pay 0.9% of the bill value.